Skip to content

 Contact

-When printing is done on offset or digital, there are plenty of important decisions and processes involved in color matching.
+When printing is done on offset or digital, critical decisions and processes are involved in color matching.
 Chances are if it has a graphic overlay or includes a label, it will have colors.
-It may be as simple as black text on a white background or as complicated as 10 different colors.
+It may be as simple as black text on a white background or as complicated as 10 colors.
 Whichever the case may be, the chances are that the color will need to be matched.
-Color matching is now no longer a challenge in digital printing with pigments and inkjet ink capabilities.
+Color matching is no longer a challenge in digital printing with pigments and inkjet ink capabilities.

 Versatility